bodkan/slendr/inst/extdata/backend_comments.md

 > You seem to be using two-space indents, I'd suggest tabs?

-I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-but-not-tabs camp. 😬 However, I do admit that the two-space indents come from an R style guide which doesn't fit SLiM code (or non-R code in general).
+I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-but-not-tabs camp. 😬 I do admit that the two-space indents come from an R style guide which doesn't fit SLiM code (or non-R code in general).
 I changed the code to four-space indents.
 Hopefully a reasonable compromise.

 ---